CLI CommandsThe Bonsol CLI is a command-line interface for creating, building, deploying, and interacting with verifiable programs on Solana.

 s3

-: Deploy using an AWS S3 bucketurl
+: Deploy using an AWS S3 bucket

-: Deploy manually with a URL
+: Deploy with a custom URL (e.g. localhost)

-First, create an S3 bucket (skip this if you already have one):
+S3 DeploymentFirst, create an S3 bucket (skip this if you already have one):

 Then deploy your ZK program to your S3 bucket: